 Solution:

-Wipe Spills Immediately: Avoid water pooling on the surface by cleaning up spills right away.
+Wipe Spills Immediately: Do not let water accumulate on the surface of the floor, wipe up the spills immediately.

-Use Proper Cleaning Products: Only use pH-neutral timber floor cleaners—never excess water or steam mops, which can force moisture into the wood.
+Use Proper Cleaning Products: Only use pH neutral timber floor cleaners, do not use water or steam cleaners which can push moisture into the timber.

-Control Humidity: Maintain indoor humidity between 40–60% using a dehumidifier or air conditioning in humid climates.
+Control Humidity: To maintain proper indoor humidity between 40-60%, use a dehumidifier or air conditioning when living in a humid climate.

 3. Fading and Sun Damage